Afudu/P10_OpenClassroom/README.md

     ```

 ## Testing the application
-After the server has started,  navigate to http://localhost:8000/api/login to check the api.
+After the server has started, the API can then be tested by creating an account and logging in.

+* Signing up :  navigate to http://localhost:8000/api/signup
+* Logging in :  navigate to http://localhost:8000/api/login

-For testing purpose, use the account below to log in and perform tests:
+Or use the account below to log in:

  * Username = User_Account_1
  * Password = Password01

-For further tests, go to Postman - https://www.postman.com/
+Note: Signup and Login endpoints are the only ones that don't require an access token.
+All other endpoints require an access token to work.

 # PEP 8 adherence